Pineapple Rum Cake Recipe

 Rum Syrup:

-• Cook: Combine all ingredients in a pot, reducing over medium-high heat for 5 minutes.
+• Cook: Add all the ingredients to a pot, reducing over medium-high heat for 5 minutes.

 • Cool and Pour: Let it cool for 10 minutes, poke the cake, then pour the syrup over.